mikrosk/mikrosk.github.io/sparrow/sparrow_specification.md

         11 - centronics busy
      18-25 - ground

-3.6.   - Keyboard Interface -
+## 3.6.
+Keyboard Interface

-The  SP  keyboard  interface  is  completely compatible with the ST/MEGA
-    computers.
-The   keyboard   is   equipped   with   a combination
-    mouse/joystick  port  and  a  joystick  only  port.
-The keyboard
-    transmits   encoded  make/break  key  scan  codes  (with
+The  SP  keyboard  interface  is  completely compatible with the ST/MEGA computers.
+The   keyboard   is   equipped   with   a combination mouse/joystick  port  and  a  joystick  only  port.
+The keyboard transmits   encoded  make/break  key  scan  codes  (with
-two
- key
-    rollover),  mouse/trackball  data,  joystick data,  and time-of-day.
-    The keyboard receives commands  and  sends  data  via bidirectional
-    communication    implemented     with     a    MC6850
-Asynchronous
-    Communications  Interface Adapter (ACIA).
-The data transfer rate
-    is   7812.5  bits/second.
-All  keyboard functions,  such as key
-    scanning, mouse tracking, command parsing, etc. are performed

-by  a
-    HD6301V1   8-bit    microcomputer    unit.
-(See    the
-Atari,
-    Intelligent Keyboard (ikbd) Protocol, February 26, 1985.)
+two key rollover),  mouse/trackball  data,  joystick data,  and time-of-day.
+The keyboard receives commands  and  sends  data  via bidirectional communication    implemented     with     a    MC6850 Asynchronous Communications  Interface Adapter (ACIA).
+The data transfer rate is   7812.5  bits/second.
+All  keyboard functions,  such as key scanning, mouse tracking, command parsing, etc. are performed by  a HD6301V1   8-bit    microcomputer    unit.
+(See    the Atari Intelligent Keyboard (ikbd) Protocol, February 26, 1985.)

-    Sparrow also has hooks to  interface  to  the  new  Atari Universal
-    Keyboard  Controller by incorporating the option to inhibit the host
-    UART clock until the keyboard is ready.
+Sparrow also has hooks to  interface  to  the  new  Atari Universal Keyboard  Controller by incorporating the option to inhibit the host UART clock until the keyboard is ready.

-3.6.1.   - Mouse and Joystick Interface -
+### 3.6.1.
+Mouse and Joystick Interface

-The  Atari   two-button   mouse   is  a  mechanical, optomechanical, or
-    optical   mouse   with    the    following    minimal
-performance
-    characteristics:  a  resolution  of  100  counts/inch,   a
-maximum
-    velocity   of   10  inches/second,  and maximum pulse phase error of
-    50%.
-The  joystick  is  a  four  direction  switch-type joystick
-    with one fire button.
+The  Atari   two-button   mouse   is  a  mechanical, optomechanical, or optical   mouse   with    the    following    minimal performance characteristics:  a  resolution  of  100  counts/inch,   a maximum velocity   of   10  inches/second,  and maximum pulse phase error of 50%.
+The  joystick  is  a  four  direction  switch-type joystick with one fire button.
 ```
 SPARROW SPEC.
 REV A10                                       page 11
 ```

-Mouse/joystick0  uses  a  DB9  pin  P  connector  with the following pin
+Mouse/joystick0  uses  a  DB9  pin  P  connector  with the following pin assignment:
-    assignment:

        1 - xb pulse/ up switch
        2 - xa pulse/ down switch